The Real Estate Law Review: Russia

 In the boom years, Russia was one of Europe's largest property markets, with investment volumes of US$8 billion to US$10 billion annually.
 The figure briefly decreased during the 2008–2009 financial crisis.

-The reports of JLL, Knight Frank and Colliers for three quarters of 2020 note that the effects of covid-19 were significant enough to affect the socio-economic sphere and that almost all real estate segments were affected by it.
-A full-fledged recovery in all market sectors is not expected before the end of 2021.
-Investor sentiment towards certain types of real estate will depend on the overall economic situation as well as on the measures taken to recover certain areas affected by the pandemic.
-The volume of investment transactions for the first three quarters of 2020 was 5 per cent lower than the volume of transactions for the same period in 2019 and amounts to US$2.5 billion.
-It is expected that the drop in investment volume may reach between 15 per cent and 20 per cent, and the total investment volume in Russian assets is expected to be US$3 billion.2
+The reports of JLL, Knight Frank and Colliers for 2020 and three quarters of 2021 note that the effects of covid-19 and new pandemic restrictions were significant enough to affect the socio-economic sphere and that almost all real estate segments were affected by it.
+A fully fledged recovery in all market sectors is also not expected in 2022, as stated by Colliers.2 Investor sentiment towards certain types of real estate will depend on the overall economic situation as well as on the measures taken to recover certain areas affected by the pandemic.
+The volume of investment transactions for the first three quarters of 2021 was 20 per cent lower than the volume of transactions for the same period in 2020 and amounts to US$1.115 billion.
+The investment volume remains at an average level compared to the past four years and the total investment volume in Russian assets has reached US$2 billion.3

-Also, the planned imposition of a 15 per cent tax on income of foreign residents and companies, as well as the volatility of the rouble, adversely impacted the activity of foreign investors: the share of foreign investors dropped to 8 per cent compared to 15 per cent in quarters one to three of 2019.
+Furthermore, the planned imposition of a 15 per cent tax on income of foreign residents and companies, as well as the volatility of the rouble, adversely impacted the activity of foreign investors: the share of foreign investors dropped to 2.2 per cent compared to 9 per cent in 2020.4

-According to the preliminary results for the year, the major real estate transactions include the acquisition of PNK Park Veshki industrial park by Sberbank Rental Business 3 fund with an estimated value of US$133 million.
-The acquisition of Sever-1 Logistics Park by PLT, which comprises RDIF, Mubadala Investment Company and a number of Middle Eastern investment funds, for approximately US$100 million, is also worth noting.4
+According to the preliminary results for the year, the major real estate transactions include the acquisition of SC Cvetnoy by Bonum Capital (the investment amount was not disclosed), and the acquisition of SC Gimeney and SC Yakimanka by Mikhail Arustamov with an estimated value of US$90 million.
+The acquisition of business centre Novosuchevskiy by Apollax Group and the acquisition of Sever-4 Logistics Park by PLT, which comprises RDIF, Mubadala Investment Company and a number of Middle Eastern investment funds – each for approximately US$70 million – are also worth noting.6

 Subject to the following restrictions, real property can be purchased or leased by foreign individuals and companies for their own use or as an investment: